dotnet/AspNetCore.Docs/aspnetcore/blazor/includes/js-interop/js-collocation.md

 No change is required to the script's relative URL, as Blazor takes care of placing the JS file in published static assets for you.

 This section and the following examples are primarily focused on explaining JS file collocation.
 The first example demonstrates a collocated JS file with an ordinary JS function.
-The second example demonstrates the use of a module to load functions, which is the recommended approach for most professional production apps.
+The second example demonstrates the use of a module to load a function, which is the recommended approach for most production apps.
 Calling JS from .NET is fully covered in <xref:blazor/js-interop/call-javascript-from-dotnet>, where there are further explanations of the Blazor JS API with additional examples.
 Component disposal, which is present in the second example, is covered in <xref:blazor/components/lifecycle#component-disposal-with-idisposable-and-iasyncdisposable>.

 The following `JsCollocation1` component loads a script via a [`HeadContent` component](xref:blazor/components/control-head-content) and calls a JS function with <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A?displayProperty=nameWithType>.
 The `{PATH}` placeholder is the path to the component.

 > [!IMPORTANT]
-> If you use the following code for a demonstration in a test app, change the `{PATH}` placeholder to the path of the component (example: `Components/Pages`).
+> If you use the following code for a demonstration in a test app, change the `{PATH}` placeholder to the path of the component (example: `Components/Pages` in .NET 8 or later or `Pages` in .NET 7 or earlier).
 In a Blazor Web App (.NET 8 or later), the component requires an interactive render mode applied either globally to the app or to the component definition.

 Add the following script after the Blazor script ([location of the Blazor start script](xref:blazor/project-structure#location-of-the-blazor-script)):